marikgoldstein/marikgoldstein.github.io/index.markdown

 ## News

+* (Summer-Fall 2024) will generally be applying to postdocs + jobs in the fall.
+Feel free to reach out about this!

 * (Summer-Fall 2024) student researcher at Google DeepMind NYC with [Will Grathwohl](https://www.cs.toronto.edu/~wgrathwohl/)!

 * (Spring 2024) honored to receive the Henning Biermann Prize for teaching by a PhD student at NYU Courant!